 Module Configuration

+This is the main surface you'll touch day-to-day.
 The library follows NestJS conventions with three registration methods: forRoot() for global setup, forRootAsync() for async/dynamic configuration, and forFeature() for per-module client registration.
+If you only read one configuration page, read this one.

 forRoot()